MakeSchool-Tutorials/Reddit-On-Rails/P6-Users-Links/content.md

 Links -- displayed on homepage, sorted by creation time (no subreddits)

+### Links and Scoring them

+What does the home page show?
+How does it calculate which submission to show?

+How often should scores be calculated and when does the calculation happen, everytime someone submits , every hour etc.

 ### DB Migrations

 Are the user and subreddit tables changing?

 Pro Tip: don't use migrations in the beginning but simply add/remove column in table, then run `rake db:drop db:create db: migrate` to start over

+### Refactor

+- consolidate views, scaffolds generates a lot of extra stuff.
+- shared views